1964 Pacific typhoon season: Typhoon Kate

-Typhoon Louise–Marge (Ining–Liling)
+Typhoon Louise (Ining)

-Louise–Marge began as a cyclonic vortex associated with a tropical wave near Yap State on November 12.
+Louise began as a cyclonic vortex associated with a tropical wave near Yap State on November 12.
 Two days later, the system became a tropical depression, and reached tropical storm intensity on November 15.
 This initial tropical cyclone was named Louise by the JTWC.
 Louise became a typhoon the next day and passed 22 km south of Angaur with one-minute sustained winds estimated at 185 km/h.
 Louise continued to intensify after passing the island, and attained its peak intensity on November 18 with one-minute sustained winds of 305 km/h and a central air pressure of 915 hPa (mbar; 27.09 inHg).
 Louise was unusually close to the equator for a storm of its intensity; persisting at a strength equivalent to a Category 5 hurricane on the Saffir–Simpson scale at 7.3°N, closer to the equator than any other Northern Hemisphere tropical cyclone of such intensity.
 On November 19, Louise made landfall on Lanzua Bay in Surigao del Sur, Philippines, with winds of approximately 260 km/h.
-Meteorological agencies disagree on the evolution of Louise after landfall, with the JTWC and JMA determining that it dissipated on November 21.
-The two agencies determined that a second distinct tropical cyclone east of the Philippines, named Marge by the JTWC, formed concurrently.
-The CMA lists the Marge as a continuation of Louise.
-This storm tracked across Luzon and eventually dissipated in the South China Sea by November 26.
+Meteorological agencies disagree on the evolution of Louise after landfall, with the JTWC and JMA determining that it dissipated on November 21, while the CMA lists that it tracked across Luzon and eventually dissipated in the South China Sea by November 26, as Marge.

 Anguar and Peleliu suffered widespread damage with the toll ranging between US$50,000–US$500,000.
 On Peleliu, 97 percent of structures were destroyed, while 90 percent of homes on Anguar were destroyed.
 The loss of homes on the two islands displaced 178 families.
 One person was killed and four people were injured.
-The U.S. Weather Bureau called Louise—Marge one of the most destructive storms ever documented in the central Philippines.
+The U.S. Weather Bureau called Louise one of the most destructive storms ever documented in the central Philippines.
 At least 576 people were killed, though the Philippine Red Cross recorded 631 fatalities, along with 157 missing people and 376,235 people displaced by the typhoon.
 Nineteen Philippine provinces were impacted by the storm.
 Widespread destruction occurred in Surigao City, where the storm killed 312 people and caused US$12.5 million in damage.; Several ships sank during the storm, contributing in part to the death toll.
 A state of calamity was declared for Surigao del Norte, prompting an intense relief effort amid an ongoing cholera epidemic and unrelated flooding.
 In June 1966, the Congress of the Philippines authorized ₱3.4 million to be distributed annually through fiscal year 1969-70 for the province and its municipalities.

+Tropical Storm Marge (Liling)

+Meteorological agencies disagree on the formation of Marge, after landfall, with the CMA listing Marge as a continuation of Louise, and the JTWC and JMA determining that a second distinct tropical cyclone east of the Philippines formed concurrently.
+This storm tracked across Luzon and eventually dissipated in the South China Sea by November 26.